Docs / API Keys

 TypeScript

-const newKey = await mf.apiKeys.create({
+const newKey = await mf.apiKeys.rotate(keyId);

-console.log(newKey.key); // store this immediately
+console.log(newKey.key); // store this immediately — old key is now invalid

 Never commit API keys to source control.
 Use environment variables or a secrets manager such as GitHub Actions Secrets, AWS Secrets Manager, or HashiCorp Vault.